 The building implements energy efficient architecture principals, the structure makes use of natural lighting to illuminate and provide warmth throughout the building.
 It provides 9 operating rooms, 59 intensive care units and 155 patient suites.

 Enhancing the luxurious ambiance of the facility, the lobby has a grand piano, luxurious sofas and the restaurant features a menu custom-designed by Roland Villard, known for his French gastronomy at the Sofitel Hotel and Pré Catalan restaurant.
 The hospital also showcases 231 kinetic art compositions of Japanese-born Yutaka Toyota, the 86 year old sculptor and painter whose works are displayed at fairs and auctions throughout Brazil.
 Copa Star is set to rival Brazil’s other top hospitals such as the Albert Einstein and Sirio Libanês hospitals located in Sao Paulo.

-The staff consists of 550 physicians, nurses and medical support all of whom receive site specific education.
 The employees must go through 2 months of specialized training at the hospital that includes dealing with issues related to patient management and role-playing crisis simulations in scenarios with professional actors.
 Additionally, there are more than 113 specialists employed at the hospital.

 The $155 million medical facility will specialize in cardiology and neurology.
 D’Or has expansion goals of building upon their their Rio De Janeiro success with additional Copa Star construction projects in Brasilia and Sao Paulo.
 View the design at rafarquitetura.com.